NicoleContinelli/SOFIA_Python/README.md

 ## 2. Stuffs to consider
 <p align="justify">
-- Since these libraries use CAN communication, they need the **can-utils** package.
-This can only be installed in Linux OS by terminal.
+<li> Since these libraries use CAN communication, they need the **can-utils** package.
+This can only be installed in Linux OS by terminal. </li>

 ```bash
 sudo apt-get install can-utils